sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *
  * Input:
  *  lst_subscribe_sources_t
- *      List of subscription sources of interest.
+ *      List of subscription sources of interest expressed as YANG module paths.
- *      Absence implies for alll
+ *      Absence implies for all.
  *
  * Return:
  *  Non NULL handle on success